Guess what can you find on the Norwegian breakfast table other than a super cup of coffee along with a bunch of delicious foods?

-There are a variety of white cheeses - Norwegian Jarlsberg cheese, for example, is a lean cheese with lots of flavor.
+There are a variety of white cheeses - Norwegian Jarlsberg cheese, for example, is a lean Swiss type cheese with lots of flavors.
 You might call it a Norwegian Swiss cheese, and if you live in the U.S. you'll find it at Sam's Club.

 In addition, you will find a number of cream cheeses.
-Some of them are made with shrimp, crab meat and some are made with herbs. - Yum.
+Some of them are made with bacon, chicken, shrimp, crab meat and some are made with herbs.
+Yum.

 Don't tell my mom - this is a family secret... when I was a little girl, I searched for worms in grandma's cheese, though I never found any.